 Keeping active on a weekly basis

-To stay healthy or to improve your health, you should do two types of physical activity each week – aerobic and muscle-strengthening activity.
+To stay healthy or to improve your health, you should do two types of physical activity each week – some aerobic activity and some muscle-strengthening activity.

-We also have a programme working in partnership with The Cinnamon Trust and Friends of South Glos Strays, which has opportunities for individuals to become part of the UWE Bristol Dog Walking group.
-This is another great way to gently introduce physical activity into your lifestyle.
+- We also have a programme working in partnership with The Cinnamon Trust and Friends of South Glos Strays, which is another great way to gently introduce physical activity into your lifestyle.

-You could join the Centre for Sport at the University, which offers a variety of membership options to suit your lifestyle.
-Students also get a discounted rate and a free induction.
+UWE Bristol Sport has a range of fitness classes and high-quality gym equipment.
+There's a variety of membership options to suit your lifestyle – as a student, you'll get a discounted rate and a free induction.

 Walking routes around Frenchay Campus